|

 "xenotext"--a beautiful, anomalous poem, whose "alien words" might subsist, like a harmless

-- Pak Chung Wong at the Pacific Northwest National Laboratory has recently demonstrated
+parasite, inside the cell of another life-form.
+Pak Chung Wong at the Pacific Northwest National Laboratory has recently demonstrated

 that even now scientists might store data by encoding sequences of textual information into